stuartj073/music-box/TESTING.md

 ## Manual Testing

 Throughout the project I maintained a steady and constant method of testing the sites functionality.
-From responsiveness to all javascript and python functions, I was always ensuring that links, buttons and pages were behaving as expected.
+From responsiveness to all JavaScript and python functions, I was always ensuring that links, buttons and pages were behaving as expected.

 The site's responsive was regularly tested on my Samsung s10, a friends iPhone SE, my HP laptop, and my larger Samsung desktop screen.
 Style rule changes were made for all screen sizes through extensive media queries.

-Each page had specific functionality I wanted enacted throughout them and the following pages were tested and ensured that everything was working as was up to date for the project.
+Each page had specific functionality I wanted enacting throughout them and the following pages were tested and ensured that everything was working as was up to date for the project.

 #### Home Page
 - The link to the products page was working as expected.